JordanRad/quiz-app/README.md

 ```
 $ npm start
 ```
-*The application will automaticaly start running on localhost:3000*
+*The application will automaticaly start on localhost:3000*